vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Provide a call sign completion for known call signs. i.e. if you type 'hnt' tSotaLog should suggest HB9HNT if you already made contact in an earlier QSO.

+* Add a summit database to display summit names

 # Version 0.2.0

+* The option to add a `/P` to the callsign now adds the `/P` to every operator that is standing on a summit, depending on whether it's a chaser, activator or s2s log.

 * Change the layout to the mode selection so that you don't have to click ok to select a mode.